3 Phases of Flagship Blog Growth or How to Fall in Love with Blogging

 - You elaborate on topics you already covered

-- You concentrate on your existing audience, you may have 300-1000 feed subscribers
+- You focus on your existing audience, you may have up to 1000 subscribers

 - Your social media traffic either tends to become lower or you stop caring that much

 - You think twice before you guest blog, some people might offer you money already for guest blogging

 - You already have a significant network of like minded peers across several social media and people know your name or recognize your avatar

 - You think more often about making money with your blog to justify the time spent on it